ronen-agranat/minima/_posts/2021-03-01-nestjs-typeorm-environment-config-migration.md

 TYPEORM_HOST=<host>
 ```

-You can feel free to include further environment variables here as you please.
+*Note that you can include other environment variables and name these files as you please*

+### Create DB configuration

 Then, create the following file to represent your DB config, in your project's `src` folder:

-### Create DB config

 ```typescript
 import * as path from 'path';